7 Things to Teach Your New Cat: A Mini Cat Training Guide

 Most cats possess a natural instinct to be tidy and cover their waste, and this is part of why they have been able to move indoors with us.
 But have you ever wondered how to teach your cat to not pee on things?
 Every new environment is different and you can set your cat up for success by providing several things to make accidents unlikely.
 This is where litter box training kicks in.

-Kitten Litter Box Training Tips
+Kitten Litter Box Training Tips:

 • Number of boxes: As a rule, cats need one more box than the number of cats in the house, this helps prevent conflict and cats feeling they need to find alternative locations to eliminate